IonAlberdi/discovery-multi/API/README.md

 ![alt text](./mediascap_discovery_multi.png "MediaScape - Agent and Application Context")

+The Discovery For Agent Context takes responsibility of:
+* encapsulating different Components into agents specialized in a specific technology or feature
+* interfacing the Discovery-self library through each agent to retrieve all the information from a device
+* pushing results to the Agent Context to provide shared awareness by means of the Agent Context

 ## API
 [Top][]

-Those are the agents that Discovery-Multi API discovers and encapsulates into Custom Components:
+This is the set of agents that Discovery-Multi API discovers and encapsulates into Custom Components:

 * UPNP